 If a recording engineer or a musician waives his rights, the rights have probably gone to a person or company that has paid them for their services.
 Record companies will often demand all sound recording rights in order to monopolize a recording.
 This is indicated by a capital P (phonorecord) with a circle around it printed on whatever medium the recording/s is applied to, followed by the company’s name.
 But contracts can be made up, of course, allowing anyone to retain or transfer publishing or sound recording copyrights, regardless of the situation.

 Historically, performance royalties (revenues from radio play, bars, sheet music, etc.) have gone exclusively to the owners of the publishing rights, which typically include the songwriter/s and a publishing house in a 50/50 arrangement.
+Other income sources for the writer/publisher are licensing fees from those wishing to record a new version of the song, make physical copies of the resulting recording, upload the recording to an Internet vendor for download, or synchronize the song with video. rev 11/26/22

-Revenues from physical sales (mechanical royalties) go to the owner/s of the recordings, typically a record company, which then distributes an artist royalty to the musicians who played on the recording, excepting perhaps any session players who were paid a lump sum for their services or performed their parts as employees of the company (work for hire).
+Revenues from physical sales (mechanical royalties) go to the owner/s of the recordings, typically a record company, which then distributes an artist royalty to the musicians who played on the recording, excepting perhaps any session players who were paid a lump sum for their services (and waived their rights) or performed their parts as employees of the company (work for hire).
 Internet downloads are considered physical sales, although a while back, songwriters were granted a small percentage of sales.

 As far as collaborations are concerned between songwriters and musicians, there are many situations in which one or more musicians may contribute much to a recording without having contributed anything to the underlying melody of a song.
 Say there was one person in the band who wrote the lyrics and melody of a song and kept the publishing rights.
 The song becomes a hit, owing much to the talent, dedication, and creative thinking of the other members of the band.
 While each member may receive a good payout from the record company in the form of an artist royalty, the subsequent performance royalties earned by the songwriter may stand to make the songwriter quite wealthy.
 Again and again, this has led to problems.
 After all, if it wasn’t for the first recorded version created by the band, the song might never have become so popular.